HungLe2511/PySpark-for-Beginner/README.md

 # PySpark-for-Beginner-ETL

-This document is designed to be read in parallel with the code in the `PySpark-for-Beginner-ETL` repository.
+!
+This project is built using Linux operating system This document is designed to be read in parallel with the code in the `PySpark-for-Beginner-ETL` repository.
 Together, these constitute what we consider to be a 'best practices' approach to writing ETL jobs using Apache Spark and its Python ('PySpark') APIs.
 This project addresses the following topics:

 - set up environment, var environment;